Best time to visit

 What are the best days and times to visit?

-Check current traffic conditions before you leave home or when you are on your way, using your smartphone or GPS device.
+Check current traffic conditions before you leave home or when you are on your way, using your mobile device.
 Consult the Alberta 511 road report.

 Park entrances and parking

 Please be patient.
 Safety is our top priority so be sure to follow all instructions when entering the park.

-When parking lots are full, please remember:
+When a parking lot is full, please remember:

 - No parking outside designated parking stalls

-- Do not wait for spots to open; move on and try again later
+- Do not wait for spots to open - move on and try again later

 - Parking for oversized vehicles (RVs, trailers) is limited

 - Do not overcrowd parking lots.
 Consider visiting another area of the park